pketh/pketh.github.io/_posts/2019-05-03-the-first-four-years-of-glitch.md

 For the first couple of years, Github and Atlassian ignore it, because it's too simple.
 It's like a toy joke and they don't even understand what it is.

-On year three, they start to think "hm we need a hyperweb competitor", so they start to design GitHub Jira Lite which is awful and nobody uses.
+On year three, they start to think "hm we need a [Glitch] competitor", so they start to design GitHub Jira Lite which is awful and nobody uses.

 On year five, they realize that they have been completely outflanked.
 Yes, the y-combinator kids doing startups and the Tesla engineers writing code for self-driving cars are still using PROFESSIONAL tools.
-But everybody else is using Hyperweb because it's just really simple.
+But everybody else is using [Glitch] because it's just really simple.

 Joel
 </pre>